Duckmanton

 Duckmanton is a village within the civil parish of Sutton cum Duckmanton, in North East Derbyshire, between Bolsover and Chesterfield.
 Duckmanton is a long scattered village, running north and south, usually designated Long, Middle and Far Duckmanton, of which Middle Duckmanton is 4 mile east from Chesterfield and 2.5 mile west from Bolsover.

 In chronostratigraphy, the British sub-stage of the Carboniferous period, the 'Duckmantian' derives its name from the study of geological exposures in a railway cutting at Duckmanton.

+Since 2008 and the opening of the new junction 29a on the M1 motorway, Duckmanton has grown considerably with both industry and residents.
+The motorway services are easily accessible to residents both by car and on foot and currently has a pub and restaurant called The Little Castle, KFC restaurant and drive thru as well as a McDonalds restaurant and drive thru and Starbucks coffee shop and drive thru.
+One of the latest additions has been a fish and chip restaurant and drive thru - Chesters.
+There is also a petrol station which has a shop and concessions inside of Greggs and Subway.
+The latest addition will be a Noodle Bar but nothing has been started on that as of September 2024.

+Across the road from the services and under construction is a large EV charging station.

+As well as the much needed increase in industry and jobs for the area, there are also new build houses in the pipeline.
+275 houses are being built within the village on land between Tom Lane and Rectory Road.
+These will be a welcome addition to the housing stock in the area now that the village is becoming a desirable place to work and to live with close access to transport links yet still within a semi rural setting and close to other amenities within a few miles.

 History

 Duckmanton is recorded in 1086 in the Domesday Book under the land of Ralph Fitzhubert.